-I’ve heard that other people are able to get cocoa powder to whip without the coffee but that it takes significantly longer.
+I’ve heard that other people are able to get the cocoa powder to whip without the coffee but that it takes significantly longer.
 Like 20 minutes.
 I am struggling to find the reasoning behind this.
 I did notice that it seemed important how much moisture was combined with the dry ingredients.
-Since making this with honey makes the mixture more moist and thus harder to whip, I added more dry ingredient.
+Since making this with honey makes the mixture moister and thus harder to whip, I added more dry ingredients.
 The reason the instant coffee whips well has much to do with the drying process of the coffee granules.
 Mixing in cocoa with the instant coffee and swapping honey for sugar produced a similar, pudding-like result.

 Is this whipped coffee healthy?